Last Updated on

 Ring in the New Year in Old Town Alexandria

 The beautiful streets of Old Town Alexandria are even more festive during the holiday season.
-Be sure to check out the annual Holiday Boat Parade of Lights where more than 50 lighted boats cruise the waterfront to the delight of onlookers.
-On Christmas Eve, watch Santa taking the Potomac on his water skis for the 30th year.
+Be sure to check out the annual Holiday Boat Parade of Lights.
+More than 50 lighted boats cruise the waterfront to the delight of onlookers.
+On Christmas Eve, watch Santa Claus taking the Potomac on his water skis.
 Kids love seeing Santa zooming across the water on his skis with his reindeer and Frosty.

-The party really gets started for families in Old Town Alexandria hosts one of the best family-friendly New Year’s Eve.
+Old Town Alexandria hosts one of the best family-friendly New Year’s Eve celebrations in the region.
 Lasting from 2PM till midnight, First Night Alexandria is the largest family-friendly New Year’s Eve party in the region.
-Torpedo Factory Art Center and the Alexandria Archaeology Museum are just a couple of the 22 indoor venues hosting more than 100 live performances in 2015.
 Finally, at midnight, a fireworks finale rings in the New Year with a colorful display over the Potomac River.

 Pin this to bookmark all the holiday fun; we update it yearly: